jido/Arcadam/README.md

 The following are included in the translation:

 * formatting
-* in-line attributes
-* hyperlinks and inline content
+* hyperlinks and custom controls (images and buttons)
-* labels (references, footnotes and anchors)
+* markers and custom elements (bibliography, footnotes and anchors)
 * callouts
 * user-defined substitutions
 * comments